Bolivar History, Family Crest & Coats of Arms

 Pierre Beaulieu, born in 1649, son of Jean and Françoise, travelled from France to Canada in the 17th century.
 He married Marie Gobeil in Quebec on 13th July 1676.
 Pierre passed away on 25th April 1710 and was buried at Rivière-Ouelle, Quebec.

-Important Dates for the Bolivar family
+Early History of the Bolivar family

 This web page shows only a small excerpt of our Bolivar research.
 Another 264 words (19 lines of text) covering the years 1792 and 1800 are included under the topic Early Bolivar History in all our PDF Extended History products and printed products wherever possible.